Inside: If you have questions about work from home childcare, including working from home with baby or toddlers, this

 We have lots of toy stations around the room including a toddler-sized table with chairs and 24 square cubbies filled with toys along one wall.
 The cubies are from Target and they are not very expensive.
 New board books are expensive so I bought two lots from eBay which gave us a lot of great books.
 I also add age-appropriate, low-mess art supplies.

 This room allows me to work while my child is playing.
 It’s also great for getting chores done and taking a shower.
 It’s good to start putting your baby in the playroom alone for short periods of time when they are very young so they start getting used to it.
 Build the time gradually as they get older and stay out of sight so you don’t interrupt their stream of play.
 I get a couple of hours a day with this setup.

 Pinterest has some great child-proof playroom ideas if you’re looking for ideas on how to set up your space.

 The Pack ‘n Play and Rotating Toy Stock

 My last key childcare element is a Pack ‘n Play and rotating toy stock.
 I started doing this with Baby #1 because I take dance class several mornings a week and didn’t want to stop or pay a babysitter once I became a Mom.
-I would set up the Pack ‘n Play in the corner and bring a large bag of toys she only got to play with in the Pack ‘n Play.
+I would set up the Pack ‘n Play in the corner and bring a large bag of toys she only got to play with inside the Pack ‘n Play.
 This worked so well that I realized I could also take my baby to business meetings and speaking engagements if I needed to or wanted to.
 I have even taken my babies to important board meetings.
 I now have three large bags of toys which I rotate.
 I currently use this set-up three or four times a week.
 You think your baby would never do this but you’ll be pleasantly surprised if you try it.
 Like the child-proof playroom, you need to start putting your baby in the Pack ‘n Play when they are very young so they get used to it.